Skip to content

 By default, if the consumer throws an OperationCanceledException (including TaskCanceledException), it is considered normal user behavior, and the exception is ignored.
 However, if you use HttpClient in the consumer method and configure a request timeout, you may need to handle exceptions separately and re-throw non-OperationCanceledException exceptions due to a design issue in HttpClient.
 Refer to issue #1368 for more details.

-In some cases, consumers need to return an execution result to inform the publisher, enabling the publisher to perform compensation actions.
-This process is commonly referred to as message compensation.
+In some cases, consumers need to return an execution result to notify the publisher, allowing the publisher to perform compensation actions.
+This process is called message compensation.

-Typically, you can notify the upstream system by republishing a new message in the consumer code.
-CAP simplifies this process by allowing you to specify the callbackName parameter when publishing a message.
+Typically, you can notify the upstream system by publishing a new message in the consumer code.
+CAP simplifies this by allowing you to specify the callbackName parameter when publishing a message.
 This feature is generally applicable to point-to-point consumption.
-Below is an example.
+Here is an example:

-For instance, in an e-commerce application, the initial status of an order is "pending."
+For instance, in an e-commerce application, an order's initial status is "pending."
 The status is updated to "succeeded" when the product quantity is successfully deducted; otherwise, it is marked as "failed."

 // ============= Publisher =================